calvinw/gem2-experiments/README.md

 [gemini-2-live-api-demo](https://github.com/viaanthroposbenevolentia/gemini-2-live-api-demo/)

-We have simiplified the code considerably removing the agents and the transcribers for now.
+We have simiplified the code considerably removing the tools and the transcribers for now.

 See the github pages version: